This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GrillPorkLikeASteak #CollectiveBias

 I’m really into grilling fruit if you didn’t already know.
 If I bring fruit into my house right now, it’s going on the grill.

 So, of course, when I decided to grill these beautiful chops, I also needed to grill some fruit and peaches are so juicy and delicious right now!
-I tossed them in the same lemon and thyme mixture that I used on the chops – so good!
-Thyme is just so versatile and good with everything.

 This was a super quick and super easy weeknight meal.
 I roasted some asparagus in the oven while I was grilling and we were good to go in less than 30 minutes.